Advanced Reading Course

 Vocabulary is very important in reading because writers use words that express their ideas clearly.
 If you do not know the words the writer has used in a passage, you will probably have difficulties understanding it.

-Activity 3: Watch a video to learn about using synonyms and antonyms in the paragraph or passage to figure out the meaning of unknown words during reading.
-Take good notes.
+Watch about using synonyms as context clues in the paragraph or text to figure out the meaning of unknown or unfamiliar words during reading.
+Take good study notes.

-Activity 4: Watch a video to learn about using other context clues in the paragraph or passage to guess the meaning of unknown words.
-Take good notes.
+Watch about using other context clues in the text to guess the meaning of unknown or unfamiliar words.
+Take good study notes.